withastro/docs/src/pages/en/tutorial/6-interactivity/index.md

 Create a file named `Hamburger.astro` in `src/components/`
 </details>

 2. Copy the following code into your component.
 This will represent your 3-line "hamburger" menu to open and close your navigation links on mobile.
-(You will add new CSS styles to our `.global.css` later.)
+(You will add new CSS styles to your `.global.css` later.)

 ```astro
 ---